Providing the highest quality care for all patients with skin conditions.

 Dr. Heather Volkman is a board-certified dermatologist in both general and pediatric dermatology with the American Osteopathic College of Dermatology and cares for both pediatric and adult patients with skin diseases, skin cancers, and skin care needs.
-Her special interests are in autoimmune diseases, genodermatoses, and inflammatory dermatoses, such as psoriasis and eczema.
+Her special interests are in autoimmune diseases, geno-dermatoses, and inflammatory dermatoses, such as psoriasis and eczema.
 She has been voted as a Top Doctor in dermatology in 360 West Magazine, as well as Top Doctor in pediatric dermatology in Fort Worth Magazine and Mom-Approved pediatric dermatologist in Fort Worth Child Magazine.
-Dr. Volkman has been serving as a consulting dermatologist for Cook Children’s Medical Center and Texas Health Harris Methodist Hospital of Fort Worth for over eight years, and she sees patients at the Cook Children’s Medical Center dermatology clinic part-time.
-She is also a reviewer for The Journal of the Academy of Dermatology.
+Dr. Volkman has been serving as a consulting dermatologist for Cook Children’s Medical Center and Texas Health Harris Methodist Hospital of Fort Worth for more than a decade, and she sees patients at the Cook Children’s Medical Center dermatology clinic part time.
+She is also a reviewer for The Journal of the Academy of Dermatology, and an assistant professor at Texas Christian University School of Medicine.

 Dr. Volkman believes in educating her patients, the medical community, and the public about skin disease and has lectured on numerous occasions to include the American Academy of Dermatology, American Osteopathic College of Dermatology, Tarrant County Medical Society, Cook Children’s Medical Center, Texas Christian University, Cleveland Dermatological Society, and many community organizations throughout Fort Worth.